vdsm/virtual-dsm/readme.md

       - /home/user/data:/storage
     ```

-    to map `/storage` to any local folder you want to use.

-    Just replace `/home/user/data` with the correct path.
+    Just replace `/home/user/data` with the folder path you want to use for storage.

   * ### How do I install a specific version of vDSM? ###